Here is the link to download the video from the webinar I did with Liz Scully that takes a look at pricing and packaging on June 30th 2021

 If you’re already a good writer, awesome, you’re about to move from good to great.

-And if you do intend to start a podcast, there is no reason you cannot start recording interviews now so that you can then drip feed them when you go live.
+And if you do intend to start a podcast, there’s no reason you can’t start recording interviews now so that you can then drip feed them when you go live.

 Something else you may want to consider that I do.